-Multiple different factors have contributed to this problem.
+Multiple factors have contributed to this problem.
 For example:

-- A very strongly impacting substance abuse problem that has been creating a pretty severe effect on Americans everywhere has been the steadily increasing issue of prescription drug abuse in this country.
-Studies show that the production, distribution, sale, and proliferation of pharmaceutical prescription drugs into the hands of the American populace of all ages and demographics increased by well over 300% between the years of 2001 and 2005.
-Furthermore, the United States only makes up just about four or five percent of the entire planet’s population too, but the nation consumes almost a full 80% of the world’s supply of prescription drugs.
-Truly it is an overmedicated society, to say the least.
+- Substance abuse problems are having an adverse effect on Americans everywhere.
+This issue is the steadily increasing prescription drug abuse in this country.
+Studies show that the production, distribution, sale, and proliferation of prescription drugs increased by well over 300% between the years of 2001 and 2005.
+Furthermore, the US only makes up about five percent of the planet’s population but consumes almost 80% of the world’s supply of prescription drugs.
+Truly it is an over-medicated society, to say the least.

-- As of the year of 2012, overdose deaths involving prescription opioid analgesics, which are essentially medications used to treat pain to some degree, have increased to almost 17,000 deaths a year in the United States alone.
-They used to be relatively negligible, though, but now they kill more Americans than all other drugs combined do.
+- As of 2012, overdose deaths involving prescription opioids increased to almost 17,000 deaths a year in the US alone.
+These drugs kill more Americans than all other drugs combined.

-- Researchers and surveyors say that the increase in heroin use is without a doubt intricately linked to prescription opioid abuse of one kind or another in this country.
-Young people often become addicted to pain pills and progress on to heroin too (which provides the same euphoric high as heroin does actually) when pills end up being hard to come by.
+- Researchers reveal that the increase in heroin use is linked to prescription opioid abuse.
+Young people often become addicted to pain pills and progress on to heroin when prescription pills are hard to obtain.

-- Over a full, 1.2 million emergency room visits involved the non-medical use of prescription medication in the year of 2011.
+- Over 1.2 million emergency room visits involved the non-medical use of prescription medication in 2011.
 In no less than 29 percent of these medical emergencies, opioids were involved to some degree or another.
-Furthermore, medical emergencies resulting from prescription drug abuse increased by a good 132 percent over the last seven years, with opioid involvement rising by about a good 183 percent overall.
+Furthermore, medical emergencies resulting from prescription drug abuse increased by 132 percent over the last seven years, with opioid involvement rising by about 183 percent overall.

 So these facts and statistics are just over the increasing trends and rates of prescription drugs and heroin.
-There are a lot of other factors to consider as well that all ultimately add to these problems and issues one and the same.
+There are a lot of other factors to consider as well that ultimately add to these problems.

 The great thing about addiction recovery is that rehab centers do more than just rehabilitate a person.
-These rehab centers also do a world of good for a person by essentially helping them reach out and do battle with their addictions and take them down a notch once and for all and for good.
-But then, rehab centers go the extra mile and make the person more productive and more hardworking and just a better adult contributor to society in general.
-With rehab, true success and true recovery can be achieved.
+These rehab centers also do a world of good for a person by essentially helping them come to terms with their addictions.
+But then, rehab centers go the extra mile and make the person more productive to society in general.
+Making addicts better people is the best way to ensure a lasting recovery.